koompi/users-guide/docs/commands/basic.md

     Returns 0 if the directory is changed, and if $PWD is set successful -P is used; non-zero otherwise.
 ```
-You know, you can also copy file through command.It takes only two arguments: The first is the location of the file to be copied, the second is where to copy.
+You know, you can also copy file through command.
+It takes only two arguments: The first is the location of the file to be copied, the second is where to copy.
 ```
     [koompi@koompi-pc ~]$ ls
     Desktop         Save               dconf       mkrepo